tigrisdata/tigris-os-docs/docs/objects/tiers.md

 ## Standard tier

-The default storage class.
+The default storage tier.
 It provides high durability, availability, and performance for frequently accessed data.

 ## Infrequent Access tier